postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/run-button-API.md

 _pm('env.replace', 'environment_name', {key: value}, runButtonIndex)
 ```

-> `env.replace` can't be used to replace an environment which doesn't exist.
+> You can't use `env.replace` to replace an environment which doesn't exist.

 Replace an environment: